atet/tableau/README.md

 # Introduction to Tableau

 * Estimated time to completion: 15 minutes.
-* This quick introduction to [Tableau software](https://en.wikipedia.org/wiki/Tableau_Software) is meant to cover only the absolute necessary material to get you up and running in a minimal amount of time.
+* This quick introduction to <a href="https://en.wikipedia.org/wiki/Tableau_Software" target="_blank">Tableau software</a> is meant to cover only the absolute necessary material to get you up and running in a minimal amount of time.
 * You are here because you want to use Tableau to visualize data from a data source (e.g. database, spreadsheet, etc.).
-* We will be using [Tableau Public (Free)](https://public.tableau.com/en-us/s/) to perform basic operations, advanced material is not covered here.
+* We will be using <a href="https://public.tableau.com/en-us/s/" target="_blank">Tableau Public (Free)</a> to perform basic operations, advanced material is not covered here.

 --------------------------------------------------------------------------------------------------